-3.6.
+3.8.
 Further, we will:

-- 3.6.1. create a protective ethos in which peer on peer abuse, including sexual violence and sexual harassment will not be tolerated - 3.6.2. ensure all young people involved will be supported so that positive changes to unwanted behaviours are achieved and further incidents prevented.
+- 3.8.1. create a protective ethos in which child on child abuse, including sexual violence and sexual harassment will not be tolerated - 3.8.2. ensure all students feel confident reporting child on child abuse to any member of staff and know their concerns will be taken seriously. - 3.8.3. ensure all young people involved will be supported so that positive changes to unwanted behaviours are achieved and further incidents prevented.
 All action will be consistent with Red Balloon's Anti-Bullying' and Behaviour for Learning and Exclusion policies.
-In particular, staff will seek to reach mutually beneficial outcomes through conflict resolution procedures which are an integral approach within the Red Balloon ethos.

-- 3.6.3. work with partner agencies, such as Local Authority Safeguarding teams, Social Services and/or the Police to ensure any action taken within the centre is coherent with any ongoing external investigation or intervention. - 3.7.
-At RBNch, we recognise that peer on peer abuse can manifest itself in many ways and have a very damaging impact upon young people.
+In particular, staff will seek to reach mutually beneficial outcomes through conflict resolution procedures which are an integral approach within the Red Balloon ethos. - 3.8.4. work with partner agencies, such as Local Authority Safeguarding teams, Social Services and/or the Police to ensure any action taken within the centre is coherent with any ongoing external investigation or intervention. - 3.9.
+At RBNWL, we recognise that child on child abuse can manifest itself in many ways and have a very damaging impact upon young people.
 We also understand that some of these abusive behaviours may be part of a wider experience of abusive behaviours towards the young person, which may result in coercion or being 'groomed' into criminal or sexual activities which may be organised by a gang.
-These risks may be present in the other contexts that young people experience beyond education eg communities, social activities, or within their families.
+These risks may be present in the other contexts that young people experience beyond education eg communities, social activities, or within their families. - 3.10.
+The emotional harm from the threat of humiliation or intimidation can result in long term trauma and challenges to the young person's wellbeing.
+A young person that may be experiencing.